- Benefits & Description

 Shelf Life StatementTo achieve maximum shelf life, store in an environment with a temperature of 60F or lower and humidity of 10 percent or less.
 Shelf life statements are based on manufacturer claims, industry standards and relevant studies from reliable sources.
 The Ready Store disclaims any liability or warranty as actual shelf life results may vary depending on individual storage conditions.

 Preparation Instructions: White Sugar is one of the basic components of an emergency food storage supply.
 Use in baking, cooking, or as a sweetener.
-Brand: Saratoga Farms Product Series: No Serving Size: 1 tsp dry (4.5 g)
+Array: Saratoga Farms Product Series: No Serving Size: 1 tsp dry (4.5 g)

 - Nutrition & Ingredients